jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 `get_tidalpy_logger_address` is a `cdef api` function, the same mechanism the shared config pointer uses.
 Because another module must `cimport` it, Cython imports the logger module first, which guarantees the logger exists before its address is taken.

 On Linux and macOS the inline variable is process-wide and the pointer is already shared, so the call is a harmless no-op.
 On Windows each compiled extension is a separate DLL with its own copy of the variable, and the call is what connects that DLL to the shared logger.
 Writing it unconditionally makes the same source work on all three.

+## Thread Safety

+The logger object, and so the address every extension holds, never changes after it is created.
+It writes to a single spdlog distribution sink (`dist_sink_mt`), whose children are the console sink and the optional file sink. `init_logger` swaps those children under the mutex the distribution sink holds while it writes.
+Reconfiguring while C++ threads log is therefore safe: each message goes entirely to the old sinks or entirely to the new ones.
+The level setters change atomic values.
+The configuration functions (`init_logger`, the level setters, `shutdown_logger`) are called from Python with the interpreter lock held, so they never race each other.

 ## Configuration